Far North Racing Dodge Stealth Site

 Ever other car I have owned (with the exception of a 1988 VW Jetta Diesel) has eventually morphed into a race car.
 That transformation brings along with it a series of tradeoffs.
 Things like "won't start in the cold" or "runs on 118 octane fuel" or "has no heater or air conditioning".

-My wife - bless her heart - has been very tolerant of my tinkering in the past, but the Talon represents a line in the sand.
+My wife - bless her heart - has been very tolerant of my tinkering in the past, but what happened to the Talon represents a line in the sand.
 No longer am I allowed to convert our supposed "street car" into a track-only, race-only beast of a machine.
 The fact that the Stealth is just so damn heavy makes it totally unsuitable for conversion to a race car, so by buying a Stealth, I keep my marriage.

-But I still get to tinker, so long as at no point do I compromise the comfort, streetability, or driveability of the car.
+I still get to tinker, so long as at no point do I compromise the comfort, streetability, or driveability of the car.
 That's an interesting goal, and the Stealth makes for a good platform for a fast, fun, and comfortable GT car.
-It's my Japanese Ferrari, and really, that's the goal - make a car that is as good looking, fast, handles well, but still as streetable as a modern Ferrari GT.
+It's my Japanese Ferrari.

-The Stealth Monalogues
+The Stealth Monologues